Mousa Abu Marzook: Criminal charges in the US

 Marzook was listed as a Specially Designated Terrorist by the U.S. Treasury Department in 1995, and is currently on the renamed Treasury department Specially Designated National list under such alternative spellings of his name as Dr. Musa Abu-Marzuq, Sa'id Abu-Marzuq, Mousa Mohamed Abou Marzook, Musa Abu Marzouk, and Musa Abu Marzuk, and under the alias "Abu-'Umar."

 In 2002, a federal grand jury in Dallas returned an indictment against Marzook for conspiring to violate U.S. laws that prohibit dealings in terrorist funds.
 The indictment alleged that Marzook had conspired with the Richardson, Texas-based InfoCom Corporation and five of its employees to hide his financial transactions with the computer company.
 He allegedly invested $250,000 in InfoCom, with Infocom to make payments to Marzook based on the company's net profits or losses.

-In 2004 Ismail Elbarasse was detained by police in Maryland west of the Chesapeake Bay Bridge after Baltimore County police officers said they saw a woman (his wife) in the vehicle videotaping the Bridge, including footage of the cables and upper supports of the main span.
+In 2004, Ismail Elbarasse was detained by police in Maryland west of the Chesapeake Bay Bridge after Baltimore County police officers said they saw a woman (his wife) in the vehicle videotaping the Bridge, including footage of the cables and upper supports of the main span.
 Elbarasse was an assistant to Mousa Mohammed Abu Marzook, and was named an unindicted co-conspirator by a grand jury in Chicago after authorities searched the home and vehicle of Elbarasse and found bank records belonging to Marzook, deputy chief of Hamas's political wing.
 A federal indictment charged Marzook in an alleged conspiracy that authorities said raised millions of dollars for Hamas.

 In 2004, a U.S. court indicted him in absentia for coordinating and financing Hamas activities.

+Political views

 Interview with The Forward

 In April 2012, Marzook gave what was billed as his "first-ever interview with a Jewish publication", The Forward.
 Marzook said that an agreement between Israel and the P.A. would have to be ratified by a referendum of all Palestinians, including those in Gaza.
 He would regard it as a hudna, or cease-fire, rather than as a peace treaty.
 If Hamas gained power, they would feel free to change provisions of the agreement.
 "We will not recognize Israel as a state", he said.
-"It will be like the relationship between Lebanon and Israel or Syria and Israel", that is, an armed truce.
+"It will be like the relationship between Lebanon and Israel or Syria and Israel", that is, an armistice.

 The Forward requested the interview, which took place over two days at Marzook's home in New Cairo, Egypt.
 The Forward published responses to the interview from eight "prominent observers of the Middle East peace process", Laura Kam of The Israel Project, Israeli security analyst Yossi Alpher, Lara Friedman of Americans for Peace Now, Princeton University Professor Daoud Kuttab, Abraham Foxman of the Anti-Defamation League, Arab-American activist Hussein Ibish, David Keyes of Advancing Human Rights and political scientist Nathan Brown.